Installing Debian on the Thecus N2100

 Installing Debian

 The installation itself should be pretty standard and you can follow the installation guide.
-It knows about the N2100 and at the end of the installation it will flash a kernel and initramfs that will automatically boot into Debian.
+It knows about the N2100 and at the end of the installation it will flash a kernel and ramdisk that will automatically boot into Debian.

 The whole installation will take about one hour.
 After the installation is complete, you will be able to log in as root or your newly created user via SSH.